South Africa's Zuma could be jailed after no-show at corruption inquiry

 A lawyer for the inquiry, Paul Pretorius, said Zuma had been implicated by the evidence of at least 40 witnesses.

-Additional reporting by Rogan Ward in Nkandla and Wendell Roelf in Cape Town; Editing by Tim Cocks and Giles Elgood
+Additional reporting by Rogan Ward in Nkandla; Editing by Tim Cocks, Gareth Jones and Giles Elgood

 Our Standards: The Thomson Reuters Trust Principles.